act65/diy-uni-18/README.md

 #### Math 441: (Online and/or convex) Optimisation

-* Online optimisation, aka memory limited optimisation?
-* Would be cool to search for bounds/fastest descent possible.
-* What is up with potential functions!?
-* Regularisers as projections into the 'right' geometry.
+* Is online optimisation equivalent to memory-limited optimisation?
 * What are the distinct problems that non-convex optimisation brings?

 Readings

 * [Potential-Function Proofs for First-Order Methods](https://arxiv.org/abs/1712.04581)
 * Time and memory complexity
-* Case study on [ADAM]() and its decendants; [NADAM]() and [AMSGRAD]()
+* Case study on [ADAM]() and its repair [AMSGRAD]()
-* Lagrange dual
+* Lagrangian duals

-Projects (dont seem related to the topic/readings...)
+* Regularisers as projections into the 'right' geometry.

+Projects

 * Implement streaming PCA
-* Hierarchical ???
-Online frequency.
+* Tree based frequency sketch.
 Efficient memory in online setting.
-Hierarchical sketch.
 * Local gradient statistics <!-- Why is the necessary?
 Pathological surfaces that make point estimates useless -->
 * Kronecker-factored approximation (Higher order gradients)